XRPLF/xrpl-dev-portal/content/concept-partial-payments.md

 ### Without Partial Payments

 When sending a Payment that does not use the Partial Payment flag, the `Amount` field of the transaction specifies the exact amount to deliver, and the `SendMax` field specifies the maximum amount and currency to send.
-If payment cannot deliver the full `Amount` without exceeding the `SendMax` parameter, or the full amount cannot be delivered for any other reason, the transaction fails.
+If a payment cannot deliver the full `Amount` without exceeding the `SendMax` parameter, or the full amount cannot be delivered for any other reason, the transaction fails.
 If the `SendMax` field is omitted from the transaction instructions, it is considered to be equal to the `Amount`.
 In this case, the payment can only succeed if the total amount of fees is 0.

 In other words: